Jummit/godot-package-manager/README.md

 To download or update the modules, run `python package_manager.py` inside the package manager directory.
 Run `python package_manager.py help` for help.

+Modules will be put in the `addons/third_party` folder.
 ## Creating Modules

 A module needs to have an `addons` folder with one or multiple addons inside, and optionally a `godotmodules.txt` file with dependencies.